 Craig, C. M., Achtemeier, J., Patzer, B., & Morris, N. L. (2017).
 Effects of In-Vehicle Messaging on Mental Workload During Driving Through Work Zones.
 9th International Driving Symposium on Human Factors in Driver Assessment, Training, and Vehicle Design, 179-185.

 Craig, C. M., & Klein, M. I. (2019).
 The abbreviated vigilance task and its attentional contributors.
 Human Factors, 61(3), 426–439. https://doi.org/10.1177/0018720818822350

 Craig, C., Klein, M. I., Griswold, J., Gaitonde, K., McGill, T., & Halldorsson, A. (2012).
 Using cognitive task analysis to identify critical decisions in the laparoscopic environment.
-Human Factors: The Journal of the Human Factors and Ergonomics Society, 54(6), 1025-1039.
+Human Factors, 54(6), 1025-1039.

 Craig, C.M., Morris, N.L., Van Houten, R., & Mayou, D. (2019).
 Pedestrian safety and driver yielding near public transit stops.
 Transportation Research Record, 2673(1),514-523. doi: 0361198118822313